Is Neck Pain Limiting Your Life?

 When seeking treatment, it is always best to first begin with conservative treatments.
 Physical therapy, chiropractic care, pain medications and epidural steroid injections may relieve your pain.
 However, if these measures fail to help, a minimally invasive laser spine procedure may be the right treatment.
 North American Spine has helped people just like you find relief with a cervical discectomy or foraminotomy.

 The top seven vertebrae that support your head and neck are called the cervical spine.
 They work together to protect your spinal column and allow you unimpeded movement.

 A herniated disc occurs when material from the disc bulges out, pinching or pressing the cervical nerve.
+Bone spurs can also impinge on nerves in the neck.
 Pain, weakness, trembling, and numbness of the arm can occur if you experience neck injury or trauma, but these conditions often appear with little or no warning in adults.

 Minimally invasive foraminotomy is a surgical procedure used to relieve damaging nerve pressure in your neck that develops inside gaps in your spinal bone called foramina (singular, foramen).
 These gaps allow your nerves to pass through your spinal column and supply sensation to your body, and pressure on them can be the source of pain, tingling, numbness or feelings of muscle weakness.

 To find out if one of our cervical procedures is right for you, call us 24/7 at 877.474.2225 or submit the form on this page.
 We’ll review your MRI or CT scan and provide you with a customized treatment plan at no cost.